Azure/azure-functions-on-container-apps/Troubleshooting Guide.md

   dotnet add package Microsoft.Azure.Functions.Worker.Sdk --version 1.7.0

-> 8) Incase you see below error:

-{

-  "Code": "BadRequest",

-  "Message": "Requested features are not allowed for subscription.",

-}
-That means your subscription whitelisting has expired, please reach out to get your subscription whitelisted.

->9) In case you see below error and trying to access underlying Azure Container Apps resource _The access is denied because of the deny assignment with name '605xxxxxxxxxxxxxx' and Id '605xxxxxxxx' at scope '/subscriptions/xxxxxxxxxxx/resourceGroups/mrgname '._
+>8) In case you see below error and trying to access underlying Azure Container Apps resource _The access is denied because of the deny assignment with name '605xxxxxxxxxxxxxx' and Id '605xxxxxxxx' at scope '/subscriptions/xxxxxxxxxxx/resourceGroups/mrgname '._

 ## Solution